-- outputEnergies: specifies the number of time steps between each output of system energies (for various force field interactions) into the .log file (here, every 100 steps, or 200 fs). - outputPressure: specifies the number of time steps between each output of system pressure into the .log file.
+- outputEnergies: specifies the number of time steps between each output of system energies (for various force field interactions) into the .log file (here, every 100 steps, or 200 fs).

 Langevin Dynamics.
 Langevin dynamics is a means of controlling the kinetic energy of the system, and thus, controlling the system temperature and/or pressure.
 The method uses the Langevin equation for a single particle: